dustinpfister/blog_posts/_posts/threejs-quaternion.md

 <!-- more -->

 ## 1 - Some basic getting started examples of Quaternion objects

+In this section I will be writing about some basic examples of quaternions.
+However I think that I have to say that even when it comes to basic examples of quaternions things might prove to be not so basic.
+They are a little complex and that is just simply the nature of them compared to Euler objects.
+However they are still only so hard and with a little effort you can at least understand what the deal is with the public properties of these kinds of objects.
+SO I think that will be the main thing that I will focus on in this basic section.

 ### 1.1 - Directly setting the quaternion of a mesh object using the set from axis method